RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/planning/pilz-chomp.md

----
-title: Specialized Planners (PILZ and CHOMP)
-date: 2026-04-26
----

-## Industrial and Specialized Motion Planning Approaches
+# Industrial and Specialized Motion Planning Approaches

 This article aims to present two specialized approaches for robot motion planning that are particularly relevant for industrial applications and optimization-based planning.
 While basic motion planning algorithms like A*, RRT, and PRM provide fundamental solutions for robot navigation, industrial applications often require more specialized planners that can generate predictable, efficient, and smooth trajectories.